deedsburlager/SpenserBlog/README.md

 # SpenserBlog
 For My Beautiful One
-This is a project websit for my wife.
-For here blog posting pleasure!!
+This is a project for Code Louisville, but really for my wife.
+For her blog posting pleasure!!